 The astronomical observatory opens on the roof of the S-wing.

-In yet another nod to equity and equality on campus, Joan Foley is appointed Scarborough College’s fifth Principal, the first female head of a University of Toronto college.
-Foley went on to become the first female provost at the University.
+Joan Foley is appointed Scarborough College’s fifth Principal, the first female head of a University of Toronto college.
+Foley went on to become the Provost at the University of Toronto.

 Rhodes Scholar and former NDP Leader David Lewis delivers the Watts Lecture, Corporate Power Today: The Image and the Reality.
 Lewis had been a key architect in the formation of the NDP and was known as one of Parliament’s most devastating debaters.
 Considered by some a controversial figure, few doubted his intellect, energy and sacrifices on behalf of Canadian socialism.